waflawe/eXinakai/README-en.md

 If the encryption key is correct, you can perform the following actions with passwords:
 1. Creating passwords
-2. Read passwords and search by their signs
+2. Read passwords and search by their notes
 3. Deleting passwords

 There is also a built-in flexible password generator.
 It works even without passing the correct